aemon1407/KWSPZapTest/README.md

 ### <a name="xss"/> i.
 Potential XSS
  #### Identify Vulnerabilities
+ There is no alert found on OWASP ZAP and no risk level and CWE ID can be identified.

  #### Evaluate Vulnerabilities
+ Not available since there is https implementation for this website that can be seen at the URL of the website.

  #### Prevent Vulnerabilities
+ Not available for the website.
+However, the solution for this type of alert is to validate all input and sanitize output it before writing to any HTML attributes.

 ### <a name="info"/> j.
 Information Disclosure
  #### Identify Vulnerabilities